Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 • Dispose of Embargoed Products: Properly dispose of any products with non-compliant packaging, such as those with cartoonish designs.
 "They instructed me how to handle them and placed everything in evidence bags and sealed them with tape," Jordan recounted.

-• These details will be included in their response to their notice to comply.
+• These details will be included in their response to the notice to comply.

 Conclusion

-Off the Charts San Francisco's recent DCC audit underscores the importance of meticulous compliance in the California cannabis industry.
-By following these insights and leveraging tools like Meadow's POS system, cannabis retailers can better navigate the complexities of state regulations, ensuring a smooth operation and avoiding potential fines.
+Off the Charts San Francisco's DCC audit underscores the importance of meticulous compliance in the California cannabis market.
+By following these insights and leaning on tools like Meadow's POS system, cannabis retailers can better navigate state regulations, keep operations running smoothly, and avoid costly fines.

 Sell More Cannabis with Less Work